airawat/cascading.accumulo/examples/sample9/ReadMe.txt

-The sample program in the “src” directory demonstrates how to regex query data in Accumulo from Cascading, using the Cascading extensions for Accumulo.
+The sample program in the “src” directory demonstrates how to count the records in an Accumulo table from Cascading using the Cascading extensions for Accumulo